Leonxzy44/Leonxzy44/README.md

 Hi there.
 My name is **Leon** and i'm 13 years old passionate developer from **Europe**.
 I like to code, build apps and softwares.
 From other activities i like **reading**, **chess**, **gaming**...
 I aim to become **JavaScript** and **C#** Software engineer.

 - 💼 Full-stack Software Engineer specializing in **Python & JavaScript**
-- 🧠 Mastering full-time coding.
+- 🧠 Mastering full-time python coding along with VSC.
 - ⚡️ Building tools, bots, apps, softwares and AI experiments for fun and growth.
 - 💡 Gamer, mathematician, and developer.
 - 📬 DM me on [Discord](https://discord.com/channels/@lilcoder) or [Email](mailto:leon.hodzic@outlook.com).